 Tips on weekly meal planning

 Prepare – One day is dedicated to prepare all lunches or snacks.
 I don’t mean ALL day either.
 This greek salad was prepared on the first day of the week for the whole week.
-It just takes cutting up the tomatoes, onions, preparing meat if you want, and putting ingredients into separate containers.
+It just takes cutting up the tomatoes, onions, preparing meat if you want, and putting ingredients into containers.

 Grocery list – Always use a list at the store to prevent overspending which can lead to wasting food and impulse buys.
 Order your list so that it matches the layout of your grocery store so you can save time by not running back and forth between the produce department and frozen foods aisle.

 Slow cooker – Try planning a slow cooker meal at least once per week.
 You can throw the ingredients together before you head out the door and the meal will be ready when you get home from work.
 This ties into “leftovers” as a crock pot can typically hold quite a few servings.
+Unfortunately the slow cooker is not a favorite in my home (the husband has a thing against slow cookers), but it can be useful for many.

 - Budget – Read my posts how to eat healthy on a budget and how I save money for healthier food.